-The UK emissions inventory is compiled by the UK Emissions Inventory Team, at AEA Energy & Environment.
-The inventory and related programme of work is conducted on behalf of the Department for Environment, Food and Rural Affairs (Defra) and the devolved administrations.
-More specifically, within Defra, work on air quality pollutants is conducted for the Air and Environment Quality (AEQ) Division under the heading of the National Atmospheric Emissions Inventory (NAEI).
+The UK emissions inventory is compiled by the UK Emissions Inventory Team, at AEA.
+The inventory and related programme of work is conducted on behalf of the Department for Environment, Food and Rural Affairs (Defra) and the devolved administrations2.
+More specifically, within Defra, work on air quality pollutants is conducted for the Air Quality and Industrial Pollution (AQIP) Programme, under the heading of the National Atmospheric Emissions Inventory (NAEI).
 Work on greenhouse gases (GHGs) is conducted for the Climate, Energy, Ozone, Science and Analysis (CEOSA) Division and is delivered as the Greenhouse Gas Emissions Inventory (GHGI).
 However, the UK programme is a single internally consistent programme.
 The notional split into two components (an air quality inventory and a GHG inventory), allows more focussed delivery on the relevant environmental issues and Government commitments.

 The NAEI and GHGI are the standard reference air emissions inventories for the UK and include emission estimates for a wide range of important pollutants.
-These include: greenhouse gases, regional pollutants leading to acid deposition and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
-The full range of pollutants is summarised in Table 1.2 Where possible, estimates are presented for 1970-2005.
-However, for some pollutants, for example ammonia (NH3) and nitrous oxide (N2O), there is insufficient information to produce a 1970-2005 time series and estimates are presented from 1990-2005.
+These include: greenhouse gases, regional pollutants leading to acid deposition euthrophication and photochemical pollution, persistent organic pollutants and other toxic pollutants such as heavy metals.
+The full range of pollutants is summarised in Table 1.2.
+Where possible, estimates are presented for 1970-2006.
+However, for some pollutants, for example ammonia (NH3) and persistent organic pollutants (POPs), there is insufficient information to produce a 1970-2006 time series and estimates are presented from 1990-2006.